oliverbenns/go-auth/README.md

 - There is no server side validation for forms (like sign up).
 - Error handling isn't particularly well done.
 - Test cases don't handle every case.
+- Jwts & Cookies are not set to expire.

 ## Running